-• Power switch: Press this switch to turn your computer on or off.
-Do not turn off your computer if the in-use light for the hard disk drive or diskette drive is on.

-Note: The power switch normally operates with a single touch.
+- Power switch: Press this switch to turn your computer on or off.
+Do not turn off your computer if the in-use light for the hard disk drive or diskette drive is on. - Note: The power switch normally operates with a single touch.
 However, in some circumstances the computer might not immediately turn off.
-If this happens, hold the power switch down for approximately 5 seconds, and the computer will then turn off.
+If this happens, hold the power switch down for 5 to 10 seconds, and the computer will then turn off. - Power-on light: This status indicator lights when you turn on your computer. - Hard disk drive light: When this light is on, it indicates that the hard disk drive heads are being positioned or that your computer is reading from or writing to the hard disk.

-- Power-on light: This status indicator lights when you turn on your computer. - Hard disk drive light: When this light is on, it indicates that the hard disk drive heads are being positioned or that your computer is reading from or writing to the hard disk. - Diskette eject button: Push this button to release a diskette from the drive. - Diskette drive light: When this light is on, it indicates that the diskette drive heads are being positioned or that your computer is reading from or writing to a diskette.
+- Diskette eject button: Push this button to release a diskette from the drive. - Diskette drive light: When this light is on, it indicates that the diskette drive heads are being positioned or that your computer is reading from or writing to a diskette. - CD-ROM eject button: Push this button to eject a CD from the drive. - CD-ROM drive light: When this light is on, it indicates that your computer is reading from a CD.